Lucy Terry: Fightiad

+Before he had time to fight.

+While the fragment seems to have been reproduced to mock its irregularity, and may be drawn from a discarded draft, it still offers valuable information.
+The topic is a eulogy for Ephraim Williams, the famous casualty of the French and Indian War whose brother officiated Lucy's wedding.
+Seemingly written in imitation of Scottish doggerel, it was printed alongside a variant couplet from "Bars Fight" with notably different meter.
+The anonymous scribe, who may be identified with the pseudonym "Quatre" used in other contributions to the paper, states that "the fragments of this poem, that have been rescued from destruction, are in the hands of a learned friend with a view to publication;" this may be understood as referring to Quatre himself.

+The chronology of "Fightiad" and "Bars Fight" is puzzling, as it seems this fragment from "Fightiad," dating no earlier than 1755, was reworked into a later version of "Bars Fight" with more regular meter.
+Scholar Walker Mimms suggests that the present state of "Bars Fight" might be edited by others working in material from "Fightiad" rather than Lucy herself.

 Farm sabotage and oral arguments

 Lucy Terry Prince and Abijah Prince became prominent and prosperous smallholders in Guilford, Vermont, but were eventually ruined by a dispute started by their neighbor John Noyes, a Connecticut man from a slaveholding family, who referred to Lucy's husband as "Abijah Negro".
 Noyes and various men he had hired damaged the Princes' farm and filed frivolous lawsuits against them.
 The Princes won every lawsuit but failed to end the feud.
 After a particularly fateful incident, the Princes retained the services of Samuel Knight, a prominent jurist of the era.
 In 1785, Lucy successfully pled her case before the Governor of Vermont, who found that she had been "much injured" by the Noyes who were "greatly oppressing" her and her husband.
 Soon afterward, a mob assembled by Noyes invaded the Princes' farm in the middle of the night, beat a black farmhand nearly to death, burned crops, and left the household in ruins.
 The state of Vermont prosecuted the mob and sentenced them to prison.
 Noyes bailed out his henchmen, was not himself prosecuted, and served as a state legislator in Vermont for over a decade.

 In 1803, Lucy, now destitute, returned to the Vermont Supreme Court to argue on behalf of her sons against false land claims made against them by Colonel Eli Brownson.
 She was awarded a sum of $200.
 She was the first woman to argue before the high court, holding her own against two of the leading lawyers in the state, one of whom later became Chief Justice.